Lucy Florence Cultural Center

 Lucy Florence Cultural Center is a premier entertainment venue and mini-retail center.
 Features include a 52-seat theater, retail shops, art gallery, theater screen, meeting rooms and an extensive catering menu.
 Lucy Florence is known for putting on high-style affairs, great food and gourmet desserts.
 The owners are the famed A-Swirl Twins from Tyra Banks' America's Next Top Model, Richard and Ron Harris.
 The business is named for their mother.

 I hired them for an event during their heyday when my boss wanted a launch party for his new online casinos approved for US players websites.
 Sure, I know, some might think "Are you kidding me, a launch party for online casino websites?
 Really!
 Well, it was more than that.
 My boss was opening a club with the requisite flashy, hip bar scene, a dance floor and a "gambling room" where guests could play any number of casino games from US slots, to black jack, roulette, or poker.
+He's using Online-Casino-Party.com to find the best casinos for his guests.
+And since slots are huge for this crowd, the choices of online-casino-party.com US slots are particularly popular.
 Initially it would be a members only gambling room, but it turned out to be so successful my boss opened a second room where anyone could play upon paying an entry fee.
 Some nights the rooms would be packed, particularly if one of the US player friendly online casinos was holding a tournament.
 Richard and Ron Harris were great creating a fabulous launch party.

 Prior to the 2000 opening of the Lucy Florence Cultural Center in Leimert Park, the Harris brothers had opened a Lucy Florence Coffee House in Hollywood on Santa Monica Blvd, a great location that was surrounded by three theatre companies whose patrons would end up at the coffee house after performances.
 A small theatre attached to their building permitted the brothers to lease the facility to various African American theatrical performers and musicians.
 The Grammy Award winner Macy Gray was a Lucy Florence Coffee House regular where she hosted evenings of entertainment interspersed with performances of her sulty jazz and R&B singing.